h7b/h7b-obsidian-public/docs/pages/obsidian-md/tips-obs/mkdocs-pub.md

 ---
+aliases:
-aliases: Publish vault with Obsidian Github Publisher and mkdocs
+  - Publish vault with Obsidian Github Publisher and mkdocs
-createdAt: 2023-03-16T01:43:50+01:00
+created: 2023-03-16T01:43:50+01:00
 dg-publish: true
-modifiedAt: 2023-06-18T03:13:44+02:00
-title: "Publish vault with Obsidian Github Publisher and mkdocs"
+title: Publish vault with Obsidian Github Publisher and mkdocs
+updated: 2023-12-07T03:22:32+01:00
 ---

 # Publish vault with Obsidian Github Publisher and mkdocs

 In a beautiful day, I have interest to publish [[../../../unsorted/stock-trading-spreadsheet/index|a trading journal]] using [mkdocs](https://www.mkdocs.org/).
-In my setup, I use the [GitHub Publisher](github-publisher.md#) plugin to send the notes written in Obsidian, into a GitHub repository, then deploy on [Netlify](https://www.netlify.com/) and [Cloudflare Pages](https://pages.cloudflare.com/).
+In my setup, I use the [GitHub Publisher](github-publisher.md) plugin to send the notes written in Obsidian, into a GitHub repository, then deploy on [Netlify](https://www.netlify.com/) and [Cloudflare Pages](https://pages.cloudflare.com/).

 ## Steps to install and configure

 ### with Netlify

-1. Create a new repository from [this template](https://github.com/ObsidianPublisher/publisher-template-netlify) [^1].
-This new repo will be called `trade-bt-mkdocs`
+1. Create a new repository from cloning [this template](https://github.com/ObsidianPublisher/publisher-template-netlify) .[^1] This new repo will be called `trade-bt-mkdocs`
 2. Connect my Netlify account to the repo `trade-bt-mkdocs` and deploy via Netlify
    - Retrieve the URL of deployed site in `Domain settings` within Netlify
    - Read the [tutorial in details](https://obsidian-publisher.netlify.app/getting%20started/publishing/) to learn how to deploy